robric/k8s-svc-and-lb-testing/README.md

 #

 ```
+##### Test IPSEC-SCTP-3: use of Hostnetwork (externalTrafficPolicy: Local)

+If we deploy sctp server pods in the hostnetwork, we're having a much simpler datapath with no interaction with the CNI.

 Deployment in Hostnetwork.

-If we deploy sctp server pods in the hostnetwork things just work.